 Oh, Jen is also my wife.
-And mother to our 14 month old baby Karter, but that's another story for another day.
+And mother to our 14-month-old baby Karter, but that's another story for another day.

-Let's start by defining the differences between Qualitative vs Quantitative data.
+Let's start by defining the differences between Qualitative vs. Quantitative data.

 Quantitative information or data is based on quantities obtained using a quantifiable measurement process.
-In contrast, Qualitative information records qualities that are descriptive, subjective or difficult to measure.
+In contrast, Qualitative information records qualities that are descriptive, subjective, or difficult to measure.

-We can think of Quantitative analytics tools like MixPanel, KISSmetrics, and Amplitude which work mainly with the behaviour side of customer data.
-This encompasses data that is measured in numerical value and can be commonly and easily quantified such as clicks, page views, and demographical data.
-Quantitative data can tell you the who or when, but it's important to know the why or what is being said, which is why we focus on the qualitative data to enrich the quantitative.
+We can think of Quantitative analytics tools like Mix Panel, KISSmetrics, and Amplitude which work mainly with the behavior side of customer data.
+It encompasses data that is measured in numerical value and can commonly and easily be quantified like clicks, page views, and demographical data.
+Quantitative data can tell you the who or the when, but it is also important to know the why or the what.
+That is why we focus on the qualitative data to enrich the quantitative.

 We want to deliver advanced Qualitative Intelligence at scale and democratize Qualitative analysis by empowering businesses to be more customer-centric and data-driven.

-By combining state of the art advances in Natural Language Processing and Deep Learning, we enrich customer data, deep thematic analysis, and the ability to segment and cluster in real-time we hope to become the Qualitative Data Analyst businesses can rely on.
+By combining state-of-the-art advances in Natural Language Processing and Deep Learning, we enrich customer data, deep thematic analysis, and the ability to segment and cluster in real-time we hope to become the Qualitative Data Analyst businesses can rely on.

-In the coming weeks, we will be writing more about Engineering, AI, ML, and NLP, launching a startup in the Silicon Valley North, and doing all this while raising the sweetest and wildest baby.
+In the coming weeks, we will be writing more about Engineering, AI, ML, and NLP launching a startup in the Silicon Valley North, and doing all this while raising the sweetest and wildest baby.
 We hope to inspire a new way to utilize Qualitative data and to challenge outdated conventional data analytics.